nrfconnect/sdk-nrf/doc/nrf/ug_thread_tools.rst

 * ``form "*My_OpenThread_network*"`` - Sets up a Thread network with the name ``My_OpenThread_network``.
 * ``get`` - Gets the values of all properties.
 * ``get *property*`` - Gets the value of the requested property.
-  For example, ``get NCP:SleepyPollInterval`` will list the value of the ``NCP:SleepyPollInterval`` property.
+  For example, ``get NCP:SleepyPollInterval`` lists the value of the ``NCP:SleepyPollInterval`` property.
 * ``set *property* *value*`` - Sets the value of the requested property to the required value.
-  For example, ``set NCP:SleepyPollInterval 1000`` will set the value of the ``NCP:SleepyPollInterval`` property to ``1000``.
+  For example, ``set NCP:SleepyPollInterval 1000`` sets the value of the ``NCP:SleepyPollInterval`` property to ``1000``.

 For the full list of commands, run the ``help`` command in wpanctl.

 .. _ug_thread_tools_pyspinel:

-PySpinel
+Pyspinel
 ********

-`PySpinel`_ is a tool for controlling OpenThread co-processor instances through a command-line interface.
+`Pyspinel`_ is a tool for controlling OpenThread co-processor instances through a command-line interface.

 .. note::
     The tool is available for Linux and macOS and is not supported on Windows.

-Installing PySpinel
+Installing Pyspinel
 ===================

-See the `PySpinel`_ documentation for general installation instructions.
+See the `Pyspinel`_ documentation for general installation instructions.

-Configuring PySpinel
+Configuring Pyspinel
 ====================

-When working with samples that support PySpinel, complete the following steps to communicate with the device:
+When working with samples that support Pyspinel, complete the following steps to communicate with the device:

-1. Open a shell in a PySpinel root directory.
+1. Open a shell in a Pyspinel root directory.
 #.
-Run PySpinel to connect to the node.
+Run Pyspinel to connect to the node.
-   The required command depends on if you want to connect to a network co-processor (NCP) node or a radio co-processor (RCP) node.
+   The required command depends on whether you want to connect to a network co-processor (NCP) node or a radio co-processor (RCP) node.

    Replace the following parameters:

    * *debug_level* - Specifies the debug level, range: ``0-5``.
    * *ncp_uart_device* - Specifies the location of the device, for example, :file:`/dev/ttyACM0`.
-   * *baudrate* - Specifies the baud rate to use.
+   * *baud_rate* - Specifies the baud rate to use.
      The Thread samples support baud rate ``1000000``.

    Network co-processor (NCP)